The antiferromagnetic $S=1/2$ Heisenberg model on the ${\text{C}}_{60}$ fullerene geometry: Ground state and correlation functions

 \subsection{Correlation functions}

 The truncated icosahedron is an Archimedean solid, so that all of its sites (vertices) are equivalent; but since two hexagons and one pentagon come together at a vertex, there are two different nearest-neighbour bonds: one that is shared between the two hexagons and two that run between a pentagon and a hexagon (with the total count of 30 and 60, respectively, see Fig.~\ref{fig:neighbourhood} and Fig.~\ref{fig:corr_S=0}).
 We shall call them ``hexagon bonds'' (H-bonds) and ``pentagon bonds'' (P-bonds).
 The wavefunction must respect this geometry, but as the mapping to a chain introduces a bias, this only happens for a sufficiently large bond dimension.
 Thus, we can average over the respective bonds and take the resulting distribution width as a measure of error, with a $\delta$-distribution expected in the limit of $\chi\to\infty$.
-Figure~\ref{fig:hist_S=0a} shows the result for distances up to $d=4$, from which we see that for the given bond dimension, the distributions have already become sufficiently $\delta$-like.
-We obtain $\avg{\v{S}\cdot\v{S}_{d=1,H}}=-0.4679$ for the H-bonds and $\avg{\v{S}\cdot\v{S}_{d=1,P}}=-0.2849$ for the P-bonds.
+Figure~\ref{fig:hist_S=0a} shows the result for distances up to $d=4$, from which we see that for the given bond dimension, the distributions have already become sufficiently sharp.

-For the next-nearest neighbours (distance $d=2$), there are also two types of bonds (see Fig.~\ref{fig:neighbourhood}): two PP-bonds by going along the P-bonds twice, ending up in the same-face pentagon of a given vertex; and four HP-bonds, by going along H and P (in any order), ending up in the same-face hexagon.
-We find $+0.0581$ for the former, and stronger $+0.1546$ for the latter.
+Similarly, we have up to five distinct types of bonds for the remaining distances $d=2-9$.
+In the numerics, they can be distinguished as distinct peaks in the distribution of the correlations $\avg{\vec{S}\cdot\vec{S}_{d}}$ (Figs.~\ref{fig:hist_S=0a} and~\ref{fig:hist_S=0b}).
+Up to $d=4$ we classify them by a sequence of H- and P-bonds.
+For example, at $d=2$ we have two PP-bonds by going along the P-bonds twice, ending up in the same-face pentagon of a given vertex; and four HP-bonds, by going along H and P (in any order), ending up in the same-face hexagon (see Fig.~\ref{fig:neighbourhood}).

-For the third-nearest neighbours (distance $d=3$), it turns out that there are three types of bonds: The first one connects two sites in the same hexagon (two HPH bonds), and two connect different-face sites (four PPH/HPP bonds and two PHP bonds).
-For the correlation within the hexagon, we find the largest value $-0.1543$, for the PHP correlation we find $-0.0619$ and for the PPH/HPP correlation $-0.0496$.
-As the last two lie closely together, they require a very precise ground state to be resolved (see Fig.~\ref{fig:hist_S=0a}).